-- Wayfair carries Tudor styles from Debage Inc. that includes a light colored net panel with appliques and a high sheen velvet option in brown, blue, and red colors with gold appliques.
+- Wayfair carries Tudor styles from Debage Inc. that includes a light colored sheer panel with appliques and a high sheen velvet option in blue with appliques.

-- Inside Fabrics sells the Tudor Rose Licorice pattern that you can use in your design to infuse an authentic ambiance to your room décor.
+- Decorators Best sells the Tudor Rose chocolate pattern fabric that you can use in your design to infuse an authentic ambiance to your room décor.

 - Decorative Fabrics Direct carries toile patterns in lighter colors that are also very popular for use in bedding, draperies, pillows, and upholstery.

-- Brocades were also a popular pattern choice, so consider the black-gold fabric from Jo-Ann Fabric and Craft Stores.
+- Brocades were also a popular pattern choice, so consider the black-silver fabric from Jo-Ann Fabric and Craft Stores.

 The flooring used during this era were wide plank oak floors, brick, and stone.
 Floors were covered with wool rugs.